-As of December 2016, MSF reported that at least 70 war-wounded Syrians, 16 of them children, had been denied entry to Jordan for medical treatment, and that some of the patients who were denied access had died.
+As of December 2016, MSF reported that at least 70 war-wounded Syrians, 16 of them children, had been denied entry to Jordan for medical treatment and that some of the patients who were denied access had died.

 Following the intensified bombardment of east Aleppo late last year, the first medical evacuations for injured civilians trapped in besieged areas of the city took place on December 15, 2016.
-Of the 811 people evacuated, about 100 were taken to hospitals in Turkey for specialised care, and the others to facilities in the western rural counties of Aleppo and Idlib.
+Of the 811 people evacuated, about 100 were taken to hospitals in Turkey for specialized care, and the others to facilities in the western rural counties of Aleppo and Idlib.

 In many cases, disabilities have prevented people from fleeing the conflict.
 But for disabled refugees who have managed to get out of Syria, the quality of care varies along with the structure of the healthcare system in each host country.
 In most cases, healthcare systems in the refugees’ host countries, even in conjunction with aid from the UN and local and international NGOs, have not been able to meet the needs of the disabled refugee population.

-Local and international NGOs are providing wheelchairs, prosthetic devices and physical therapy to refugees within host countries – including in Lebanon, Jordan and Turkey – but not all people in need are aware of or able to access these resources.
+Local and international NGOs are providing wheelchairs, prosthetic devices, and physical therapy to refugees within host countries – including in Lebanon, Jordan, and Turkey – but not all people in need are aware of or able to access these resources.

-An assessment of the Syrian refugees’ healthcare situation in Lebanon issued by the American University of Beirut’s Knowledge to Policy Center noted: “Many organizations are involved in providing financial, humanitarian, food and healthcare aid to Syrian refugees; however, there is poor coordination between them resulting in duplication of activities, and inequitable distribution of aid to refugees that is not based on the needs of refugees.”
+An assessment of the Syrian refugees’ healthcare situation in Lebanon issued by the American University of Beirut’s Knowledge to Policy Center noted: “Many organizations are involved in providing financial, humanitarian, food and healthcare aid to Syrian refugees; however, there is poor coordination between them resulting in duplication of activities, and inequitable distribution of aid to refugees that are not based on the needs of refugees.”